Dual structures on Coxeter and Artin groups of rank three: The interval complex and its subcomplexes

 Recall from \Cref{sec:garside-structures} that the faces of an $m$-simplex $[y_1|\dotsb|y_m]$ are denoted by $\partial_i([y_1|\dotsb|y_m])$ for $i=0,\dotsc, m$.
 Let $\tau=\partial_i(\sigma)$.
 If $\sigma$ has dimension $d$ and $i=0$ or $i=d$, then $\tau\in \CC$ and $\sigma'$ is weakly to the right of $\tau$.
 In all other cases, the fiber component of $\tau$ contains the simplex $\partial_{k}(\sigma')$ weakly to the right of $\tau$, where $k = i-j \text{ mod } d$. \end{proof}

-Recall from \cite[Section 7]{paolini2021proof} that a $d$-fiber component admits a proper acyclic Morse matching with critical simplices given by any connected subgraph of its Hasse diagram starting and ending with a $(d-1)$-simplex (see \Cref{fig:component-matching}).
+Recall from \cite[Section 7]{paolini2021proof} that, given an infinite $d$-fiber component, for any connected subgraph of its Hasse diagram starting and ending with a $(d-1)$-simplex, there exists a proper acyclic matching with critical simplices given by this subgraph (see \Cref{fig:component-matching}).
 This immediately gives us the following result.

-\begin{proposition} The complex $K_W''$ deformation retracts onto $K_W'$. \end{proposition}
+\begin{proposition} The complex $\Klong$ deformation retracts onto $\Kshort$. \end{proposition}

-\begin{proof} Every $d$-fiber component $\CC$ of $K_W''$ intersects $X_W''$ (and thus $K_W'$), so it admits a proper acyclic matching with $\CC \cap \F(K_W')$ as the set of critical simplices (if $\CC$ is finite, then $\CC\subseteq \F(K_W')$, so the empty matching works).
+\begin{proof} Every $d$-fiber component $\CC$ of $\Klong$ intersects $\Ksparse$ (and thus $\Kshort$), so it admits a proper acyclic matching with $\CC \cap \F(\Kshort)$ as the set of critical simplices (if $\CC$ is finite, then $\CC\subseteq \F(\Kshort)$, so the empty matching works).
 Let $\M$ be the union of all these matchings.
 By the Patchwork theorem (\Cref{thm:patchwork}), $\M$ is acyclic.
-Every path starting from a fixed simplex $\sigma$ can change the fiber component at most $d-1$ times (each time, the value of $\eta$ decreases by $1$).
-By induction of $d$, for any $\sigma$ in a $d$-fiber component, there is only a finite number of simplices reachable from $\sigma$.
+Let $H_\M$ be the acyclic graph defined in \Cref{sec:dmt}, where $H$ is the Hasse diagram of $\F(\Klong)$.
+If $\sigma$ is any simplex in a $d$-fiber component, then every oriented path starting from $\sigma$ in the graph $H_\M$ can change the fiber component at most $d-1$ times (each time the fiber component changes, the value of $\eta$ decreases by $1$; the initial value is $d$ and the value on any simplex is $\geq 1$).
+By induction on $d$, for any $\sigma$ in a $d$-fiber component, there are only a finite number of simplices reachable from $\sigma$.
 Therefore, $\M$ is proper.
-By \Cref{thm:dmt}, we conclude that $K_W'' \searrow K_W'$. \end{proof}
+By \Cref{thm:dmt}, we conclude that $\Klong \searrow \Kshort$. \end{proof}

 The following is the chain of subcomplexes we have introduced: